Why planning ahead helps with behaviour management

 For toddlers, plan some activities that will keep them busy in challenging situations.
 Have a ‘going-out bag’ ready, with a drink, a snack and a few small but interesting items – for example, paper and coloured pencils, stickers or blocks.

 You can have special activities just for car trips or telephone calls.
-These could be stories or music on CDs, or a special puzzle.
+These could be audiobooks, music, sticker books and so on.